-There are so many places to visit in Nuwara Eliya, which is located in the Central Province of Sri Lanka, so you might have to set aside a few days to discover its beauty in its true essence.
-The rugged landscape of Nuwara Eliya makes it a place filled with many natural wonders, and it is undoubtedly every nature lover’s dream come true.
+There are so many places to visit in Nuwara Eliya, Sri Lanka, so you might have to set aside a few days to discover this majestic area.
+Continue reading to learn what the 25 best places to visit in Nuwara Eliya are!

 Although you can get a clear view of Devon Falls from Hatton - Nuwara Eliya's main road - you also have the option to walk about 1 km through the woods to get a closer look.
 The falls reach a height of 97 meters and are part of the Kotmale River.

 Swimming or bathing here is not advisable because it is hazardous.
 However, you can treat yourself to a cup of tea at the Mlesna Tea Centre after enjoying the waterfall.